 A simple way to get around this problem and present the perfect offer to each visitor is by letting them choose what they’re most interested in.

 You can do it by first presenting an exit-popup with 2-3 options for them to choose from:

 Once they select an option, present them with the optin form to get a lead magnet specifically tailored to the topic they chose.

 6. Add a Progress Bar

 There is a psychological phenomenon that makes people feel uncomfortable leaving things incomplete.
 It’s known as the Zeigarnik Effect, a term coined by the 20th-century Russian psychologist, Bluma Zeigarnik.

 Zeigarnik saw that waiters could remember long food orders and match the correct meal to each customer but they promptly forgot these orders as soon as the food was delivered.
 She wondered why, so she conducted a series of experiments to figure it out.

 Her theory was that the pending order created a state of “incompleteness” in the waiter’s mind, which made them unable to let go of the information until that state of mind was resolved through delivery of the meal.

 You can take advantage of the Zeigarnik Effect to coax your visitors into action by showing them that they have an incomplete task.
 By pointing out the “incompleteness,” they’ll seek to get closure by completing the task.

 This can work for exit popups as well.
 All you have to do is display a progress bar at the top.
-Here’s an example from CoSchedule:
+Here’s a pop up page from CoSchedule:

 7. Include a Picture of the Bribe

 Images can make a huge difference in any online marketing campaign, and exit popups are no exception.

 Images are so important to shoppers when deciding whether to purchase a product, so think about how you could use images to get people to do something smaller, like entering their email address for your free ebook.

 8. Overcome Objections